krleitch/WhatsTheHype/README.md

 ### Create Reddit Config

-- Place redditConfig.json in main folder
+- Place redditConfig.json in main folder.
-- you can also use -c to specify another config location
+- you can also use -c to specify another config location.

 redditConfig.json
 ```